fbeltrao/dotnet-observability-sample/scenario2.md

 # Scenario 2: REST API call chain

-This scenario is an evolution from Scenario 1, containing a REST API in front of the time API.
+This scenario is an evolution from Scenario 1, containing a REST API in front of the existing Time REST API.
 In this case trace will have to be transport between two processes over HTTP.

 ![Sample scenario 2](media/02-sample-scenario.png)